Reading Time: 7 minutes

 What is Waterfall?

 Waterfall is a software development method in which improvements are completed linearly and sequentially.
 In Waterfall, improvement is split into distinct phases, such as necessities accumulating, layout, implementation, checking out, and renovation.
 Each segment must be finished before the following one can start, and there may be limited opportunities to head down and make changes to previous levels.
-Waterfall is well-suited for initiatives with nicely-described and unchanging requirements but may be inflexible and difficult to evolve to accommodate converting requirements.
+Waterfall is well-suited for initiatives with nicely described and unchanging requirements but may be inflexible and difficult to evolve to accommodate converting requirements.

 What is Agile?